 By Anton Kalmysh

-Though registration is still a few weeks away (August 22nd in Annapolis and August 21st in Santa Fe), now is a good time to begin preparing for your next four years at St. John’s.
+Though registration is still a few weeks away, now is a good time to begin preparing for your next four years at St. John’s.
 Prior to your departure please double-check that all of your registration documents are in order.
 If there is information missing, it may impede your registration.

 Though travelling to and in the US may sometimes be a little tedious, if you keep your itinerary organized, your journey to St. John’s should go smoothly.
 Before you hit the road, you should probably know what to pack.